 German Rechtsanwalt Bernhard Schmeilzl and English Solicitor Elissa Jelowicki specialise in British-German probate matters and in drafting Wills for international clients.
 For details see: International Wills and Estate Planning for British-German Families

 In their seminar “Wills & Probate in Germany for British Lawyers“, Bernhard and Elissa discuss the typical problems which often arise in international probate matters.
-Based on “what can go wrong” case studies within a German/British legal context, the speakers provide practical tips on how to avoid mayhem for clients with foreign assets by preparing a Will with an eye also to non-British jurisdictions, especially those who do not work with the concept of a personal representative.
+Based on “what can go wrong” case studies within a German/British legal context, the speakers provide practical tips on how to avoid mayhem for clients with foreign assets by preparing a Will with an eye also to non-British jurisdictions, especially those jurisdictions which do not apply the concept of a personal representative (executor or administrator).

 In particular, the presentation deals with how to:

 - Access Foreign Assets: Is German Probate unavoidable?

 - Speed up Probate Procedure

 Expect lively presentations from probate practitioners with real life case studies and helpful checklists.
 For seminar dates please call +49 941 463 7070 or email to info (at) grafpartner.com.